yukon12/Lorn-Voyager/README.md

 ### Lorn Voyager
 This game is just a simple platformer made in Lua and with LÖVE framework.
-Used font is Pixelify Sans.
+The game uses font "Pixelify Sans".